-Seagrass-Watch is a scientific monitoring and education program, where scientists, coastal managers and local stakeholders from across the globe collaborate to assess the status of their seagrass meadows to provide an early warning of coastal ecological decline.
-The program started in 1998 in Australia, using standardised global monitoring protocols, and has so far expanded to include 355 sites across 19 countries.
+Seagrass-Watch is a global seagrass observing network, where scientists, coastal managers and local stakeholders from across the globe collaborate to assess the status of their seagrass meadows to provide an early warning of coastal ecological decline.
+The program started in 1998 in Australia, using standardised global monitoring protocols, and has so far expanded to include 445 sites across 26 countries.
 Anyone can participate in Seagrass-Watch, as it responds to local needs, and includes some elements of citizen science.
 Seagrass-Watch is a monitoring program that brings people together for seagrass conservation.